nrwl/nx/docs/shared/packages/powerpack-conformance/powerpack-conformance-plugin.md

 ## Custom Conformance Rules

-To write your own conformance rule, specify a relative path to a typescript file as the rule name:
+To write your own conformance rule, specify a relative path to a TypeScript or JavaScript file as the rule name:

 ```json {% fileName="nx.json" %}
 {